AricayaJohn/EVTestDrive-Project/README.md

 # Electric Car Website Project
     Purpose
-        I want to build a websit that have a list of different electric vehicles that will give me a random car to test drive Details
+        I want to build a website that have a list of different electric vehicles that will give me a random car to test drive

 ### Requirements